 The 8 credits count toward Harvard Extension School’s undergraduate degree program in which students study part time on campus and online to earn a Bachelor of Liberal Arts in extension studies from Harvard University.

-“We are thrilled to be able to add this HBX course taught by Harvard Business School faculty to our growing Harvard Extension School curriculum of 700 courses.
-HBX CORe exposes our students to business fundamentals taught by faculty at the world’s premier business school, making an excellent course available for credit to our 14,000 Extension School students as well as students from other institutions that grant transfer credit,” says Huntington D. Lambert, dean of continuing education at Harvard University.
+“We are thrilled to be able to add this Harvard Business School Online course taught by Harvard Business School faculty to our growing Harvard Extension School curriculum of 700 courses.
+CORe exposes our students to business fundamentals taught by faculty at the world’s premier business school, making an excellent course available for credit to our 14,000 Extension School students as well as students from other institutions that grant transfer credit,” says Huntington D. Lambert, dean of continuing education at Harvard University.

-To apply for the credit option or the noncredit version of CORe, create an account on the HBX website.
+To apply for the credit option or the noncredit version of CORe, create an account on the Harvard Business School Online website.